๐งญ Topic Cluster Planner

 - Content format (deep guide, how-to, comparison, definition, calculator, template, case study, listicle)

-- Target word count (guidance only โ aim for "complete" rather than a fixed length)
+- Target word count (tier-calibrated โ aim for "complete" rather than a fixed length)

 - Priority (P0 pillar โ P1 high-intent cluster โ P2 supporting)